transformerlab/transformerlab-docs/for-teams/install.md

 ### Required

 - A server or virtual machine (CPU node) with internet access to host Transformer Lab.
+- AWS account and credentials (for S3 storage) with permissions to create and manage S3 buckets.
 - SSH access to the server.
 - Bash shell.
 - curl command.
 - Administrative (sudo) privileges.

-### Recommended

-- Access to a package manager (e.g., apt, yum).
-- Open firewall ports (e.g., 8338 for API/frontend).
-- Basic knowledge of GPU orchestrators like SLURM or SkyPilot.

-### Optional (Feature-Specific)
+### Feature-Specific

-- AWS account and credentials (for S3 storage) with permissions to create and manage S3 buckets.
 - SkyPilot server running and accessible from the CPU node (e.g., via IP).
 - SLURM cluster access from the CPU node (e.g., via SSH).